richrarobi/py_dist_zmpck/README.md

 5. zm_prox.py
 6. zm_px-blinkt_beat.py

-These are used for an RPC style approach to the client interface.
+zprox is used for an RPC style approach to the client interface as shown in the example zm_px-blinkt.py.
 The reply server is the same as before.